-When should you use a sales assessment test?
+When should you use a pre-hire sales assessment?

-Hiring managers should use a sales assessment before interviewing a sales candidate.
+Hiring managers should use a sales assessment before interviewing a candidate.

 Many hiring managers rely on the gut-intuition to select sales candidates, resulting in a predictive validation of only 20%.
 Essentially, managers who hire salespeople based on gut instinct are wrong 80% of the time.

 It’s a brutally competitive environment for most companies.
-If your company does a better job of selecting sales staff, your team can crush your competition.
+If your company does a better job of selecting sales staff, your team can crush the competition.